RebelBobby/SimpleToDoJM/README.md

 ## Notes

-I got stuck twice with this project which took an hour+ to resolve.
-On one occation I forgot a curly brace and on another a spelling error.
+I got stuck twice with this project which took me an hour or more to resolve.
+On one occasion I forgot a curly brace and on another, a spelling error.

 ## License